kryzar/LoLaTeXcv/README.md

 ![`lltxPersonalInfo` displayed](Images/PersonalInfo.png)

-This command should be used once, and only once.
 You may now use the other commands and environments!
-Each command or environment begins with the prefix `lltx`.
-They are *all* listed and explained here.
+Each command or environment begins with the prefix `lltx` and is explained here.
 See my own CV ([code](Example.tex) and [pdf](Example.pdf)) for a real life example.

 ### lltxHistory
 ```latex